This post contains high functioning anxiety test along with tips and strategies to support your anxiety recovery.

 4. This worrying signals to the amygdala that you are in danger, causing it to produce even more adrenaline.
 This intensifies the symptoms, creates a loop, and brings you back to step one.

-Treating Anxiety: MBCT, CBT, and ERP
+Anxiety Treatment: MBCT, CBT, and ERP

 Some of the main therapies used in treating anxiety include: